ai-cfia/ailab-db/DEVELOPER.md

   * PGHOST: the hostname or IP address of the server where the PostgreSQL database is hosted.

-  * PGPASSWORD: the password for authentication when connecting to the PostgreSQL database.
+  * PGPASSWORD: the password for the user authentication when connecting to the PostgreSQL database.

+  * POSTGRES_PASSWORD: the password for the database, for authentication when connecting to the PostgreSQL database.

   * PGDATA: path to the directory where PostgreSQL data files are stored.